 Suesca has some great things going for it.
 Its year round climbing season, a big selection of high-quality routes, a great local and expat climbing community, and plenty in terms of accommodation and supplies.

 My biggest problem with Suesca is that at times it is hard to locate the specific climbing sectors.
-Also, occasionally there will be one or two excellent routes mixed in a handful of throw aways.
-This is common at almost any climbing area, however with the lack of any single, organized resource in terms of route beta, it can be difficult for those new to the area to locate and choose which routes to try.
+Also, occasionally there will be one or two excellent routes mixed in with a handful of throw aways.
+This is common at almost any climbing area, however, with the lack of any single, organized resource in terms of route beta, it can be difficult for those new to the area to locate and choose which routes to try.

 Multi-pitching at Suesca!